- RMSE is a universally accepted forecast error measurement.

 These include the following:

 - They are difficult to weigh.
-And any forecast error aggregated beyond the product location combination must be weighed to make any sense.
+Any forecast error aggregated beyond the product location combination must be weighed to make any sense.

 - They make comparisons between different forecasting methods overly complicated.

-- They lack the context of the volume of the demand history or the price of the product being forecasted, meaning that the forecast errors must be provided with context through another formula.
+- They lack the context of the volume of the demand history or the price of the forecasted product, meaning that the forecast errors must be provided with context through another formula.

 - They are difficult to explain, making them less intuitive than a different approach.